 Resume in Australia: Photo or no photo?

 It is not generally recommended to include a photo on your Australian CV.
-Focus on your skills instead!
 You should also avoid including your age or date of birth as there are age discrimination laws in Australia.

-However, you should add a section for references, where you can include the names and contacts of previous employers who would be happy to recommend you to a new employer.
+However, make sure to add a section for references.
+You will need to include the names and contacts of previous employers who would be happy to recommend you to a new employer.
 Choose people who speak English and with whom you have had a good relationship.
-We’ll go into more detail about this below.

 Make sure to include your: